YuriyUymanov/Local-GitLab/README.md

 ## Installation

-To install ypur local GitLab server in docker, please, follow this steps:
+To install your local GitLab server in docker, please, follow this steps:

 1. Clone this repo to your local PC
 2. Open terminal in repo folder
 3. Use this command ```docker-compose up -f .\local-gitlab.docker-compose.yml -d```
 4. Wait until both gitlab and runner will installed.
 Usually it takes about 10-20 mins depend on your PC hardware
-5. Open your [gitlab](http:gitlab.local:8888) and login with following credits - username: root, pass: 42314231
+5. Open your [gitlab](http://gitlab.local:8888) and login with following credits - username: root, pass: 42314231
 6. Congratulations!

 ## Setting up runner